 From time-to-time Mental Health Australia facilitates opportunities for smaller groups of members to collaborate for a common goal or project.
 Most recently the Optimising Psychosocial Supports Project was a partnership between seven members facilitated by Mental Health Australia in conjunction with the National Mental Health Commission.

-- Tue 26 Nov – Members Policy Forum at Parliament House in Canberra from 9.30am – 4.30pm
+- Thursday 12 March – Members Policy Forum at Old Parliament House in Canberra from 9.30am to 4.00pm

 Mental Health Australia voting members enjoy a range of benefits from having a voice in the development of key national mental health policies to accessing a range of information services and events.